 We've already told you why ExpressVPN is the best, but it's also fantastic value.
 That's because TechRadar readers get 3 free month added on when you sign up for a one year contract.
 Plus there's 49% off the normal monthly price.

 NordVPN is a great option for using Netflix.
-The provider offers fast performance, and in testing it barely affected our speeds - that should mean you won't notice the difference even when streaming HD and 4K content.
+The provider offers fast performance thanks to its proprietary NordLynx protocol, and in testing it barely affected our speeds - that should mean you won't notice the difference even when streaming HD and 4K content.

 And we don’t just mean with a single server.
-It got us connected from every US location we tried, no hassles at all.
-The service also gave us easy access to other services including BBC iPlayer and YouTube.
+It got us connected from every location we tried, no hassles at all.
+The service also gave us easy access to other services including BBC iPlayer, Amazon Prime Video, Disney+ and YouTube.

 Besides the United States, NordVPN currently supports Netflix in the UK, Canada, Japan, Germany, Australia, India and many more countries around the globe.
 And if you find yourself struggling, Nord's customised support pages will get you watching your favorite shows and newly added films in no time.
 Beyond that, the support team is on hand 24/7 and should be able to get you going in no time.

 Further benefits of this service include super-strong 2048-bit encryption, DNS leak protection, a kill switch, and an extensive choice of servers.
 The company has a no-logs policy regarding the user’s online activity that has been audited by the renowned PricewaterhouseCooper auditors.
 All told, these contribute to make NordVPN a premium choice for every use, in addition to Netflix viewing.

 NordVPN comes with a 30-day money-back guarantee.
 With the monthly billing being quite expensive, the multi-year plan offers the best value for money, if you can make that commitment.